 This works with native fruits as well, though many species won’t ripen in time for Christmas.
-Still, if you’re game, try experimenting with the natural sweetness of Wild Currant (Antidesma erostre), Ooray (Davidsonia pruriens), Large-leaf Tamarind (Diploglottis australis) and Black Apple (Pouteria australis) — though, for stronger, more intense flavours, you might like these fruits better in juices and smoothies.
+Still, if you’re game, try experimenting with the natural sweetness of Wild Currant (Antidesma erostre), Ooray (Davidsonia pruriens), Small-leaved Tamarind (Diploglottis campbellii) and Black Apple (Pouteria australis) — though, for stronger, more intense flavours, you might like these fruits better in juices and smoothies.

 Table snacks with a bushtucker twist